superfaceai/docs/docs/guides/publishing.md

 # Publishing capability

-Once your capability is tested and works, consider publishing it in the Superface registry.
+Once your capability is tested and works, consider publishing it to the Superface registry.
 This will simplify the reuse of profile, map, and/or provider in other projects.
 The published capabilities will be also usable by other developers.

 <!-- TODO: Note about private capabilities / registries -->